machingclee/machingclee.github.io/static/media/363-Terrasform-AWS-Resource.cd319b38.md

 ###### ecs/resource_scaling_policy.tf

-We have constraint the max and min `capacity` to be 1.
+We have constrainted the max and min `capacity` to be 1.
 Note that by default it is still capable of launching two instances simultaneously in order for rolling update.

 Nevertheless we have still included scaling policy for completeness: